-Extensive research has been conducted on personal factors or characteristics that influence individual creativity, but less research has been done on people in social contexts (Reiter-Palmon & Kaufman, 2018).
+Extensive research has been conducted on personal factors influencing individual creativity, but less research has been done on people in social contexts (Reiter-Palmon & Kaufman, 2018).
 Creativity was first investigated as an individual process, and teamwork was considered as facilitators or inhibitors of individual creativity (Amabile, 1996; Reiter-Palmon et al., 2012).
 Today, creativity is central in product design and development, and in teamwork to solve challenging problems.
-Understanding how each member of the creative team can have a different impact on the process of creative thinking is crucial, for it can improve the creative process and customize the creativity activity for the participants.
+Understanding how each member of the creative group can have a different impact on the outcome of creative thinking is crucial, for it can improve the process and customize the creativity activity for the participants.

 For a long time, empirical literature examining creativity activities mostly associated personal factors with personality traits (Barron & Harrington, 1981; McCrae & Costa, 1995; Puryear et al., 2017; Yao & Li, 2021).
+Recently, researchers have started looking into the effect of emotional disposition and cognitive differences to get a more precise comprehension of individual differences and of the contribution to creative outcomes.

+Relationships between Personal Factors and Group Creativity Outcomes.

+There is a growing interest in the link between personal factors and group creativity outcomes.
+Many existing studies have been conducted regarding the personal factors involved in fluency and flexibility (Butler et al., 2003), originality and usefulness (Baer et al., 2008), and number of ideas (Brown et al., 1998).
+However, there have been debates regarding the relationship between personal constructs and group creativity outcomes due to mixed findings.
+Coursey et al. (2018) provided a review of individual factors in group creativity activities.
+In their overview, they said (p.26-27):

+"It is presumed that there will be some degree of similarity between the effects observed for individuals and groups.
+However, we have highlighted a number of ways in which the effects of individual differences may not be simply additive. [...]
+Thus, in agreement with the configural perspective of Moynihan and Peterson (2004), certain team compositions may be ideal for groups that go through the full phases of the creative process.
+One strategy would be to compose a team that had the "right mixture" for the multiple phases, or one could compose separate teams specifically for different phases."
-Recently, researchers have started looking into the effect of emotions (Kuška et al., 2020) such as anxiety (Camacho & Paulus, 1995), and emotional intelligence (Wang, 2015).
-They also investigated individual differences in term of cognitive processes such as cognitive orientation or cognitive styles (Brown et al., 1998), and other cognitive traits such as Personal Need for Structure (PNS, Rietzschel et al., 2014), creative self-efficacy (Taggar, 2019; Tierney & Farmer, 2002), motivation (Bechtoldt et al., 2010), Need for Closure (Chirumbolo et al., 2004, 2005), and Need for Cognition (Wu et al., 2014).
-Coursey et al. (2018) provided a review of individual differences in group and team creativity tasks.
-Their overview showed that group creativity is not simply an addition of the effects of many individual characteristics, but a combined effect that has yet to be shown.
-Indeed, in a group setting, certain social traits can improve creativity potential, for example, traits that lead group members to be more attentive to the ideas of others, to process the shared ideas including the more radical ones, to be more motivated and persistent in the search for new ideas, to build on the ideas of others, and to share new ideas.

-We summarized a list of common subconstruct of personal factors in Table 1.
-With this meta-analytic review, we aspire to offer a new perspective in understanding the effect of personal factors in creative settings.
+Indeed, in a group setting, some social traits can improve creativity potential, for example, traits that lead group members to be more attentive to the ideas of others, to process the shared ideas including the more radical ones, to be more motivated and persistent in the search for new ideas, to build on the ideas of others, and to share new ideas.
+We summarized a list of subconstruct of personal factors we use in this meta-analysis in Table 1.

+Table 1